 Jump to:

-Tilapia fillets: we’ve found that using smaller, thinner tilapia fillets make the best tacos because they become more crispy and have a nice breading-to-fish ratio.
-We use 3oz fillets that we can buy in the frozen section of our grocery store, nothing fancy!
+- Tilapia fillets.
+We’ve found that using smaller, thinner tilapia fillets make the best tacos because they become more crispy and have a nice breading-to-fish ratio.
+We generally use 3oz fillets that we can buy in the frozen section of our grocery store, nothing fancy!

 See recipe card below for a full list of ingredients and measurements.

-STEP 1: Make breading: Mix together cornmeal and seasoning on a dinner plate and set aside.
+STEP 1: Make the seasoned cornmeal breading by mixing together the cornmeal and seasoning in a shallow bowl or on a dinner plate and set aside.

-STEP 2: Prep fish: Pat thawed tilapia fillets dry with a paper towel.
-Press each fillet into the cornmeal mixture to create a thin and even coating on each side.
-Move the fillets around to also cover the edges.
+STEP 2: Pat each fish fillet dry with a paper towel.
+Press each piece of fish into the cornmeal mixture to create a thin and even coating on each side, being sure to move the fillets around in the mixture of cornmeal and seasonings to cover the edges.
 Set breaded fillets aside.

-STEP 3: Pan fry fish: Place ~⅓ C of oil into a large skillet to create an even, thin layer across the entire bottom of the pan.
-Heat over medium-high heat until a small drop(s) of water sizzles.
-Cook 2-3 fillets at a time until golden brown on each side and internal temperature is at 145°F (~2mins per side).
+STEP 3: Place enough oil (approximately ⅓ Cup) into a large skillet to create an even, thin layer across the entire bottom of the pan.
+Heat over medium-high heat until the oil is between 325°F and 400°F. A quick way to check this is flicking a small drop(s) of water onto the oil; it will sizzle when it’s at temperature.

 Pick a High Quality Tortilla

 It may sound simple, but choosing a good tortilla makes a big difference!
-Whether you prefer corn tortillas or wheat tortillas, these cornmeal crusted tilapia fish tacos will be delicious.
+Whether you prefer corn tortillas or flour tortillas, these cornmeal crusted tilapia fish tacos will be delicious.
+A lot of people would recommend warm tortillas too.

 Taco Toppings for Fish Tacos

 One of the beauties of making homemade fish tacos is that you can put on whatever toppings you like!
-Here are the taco toppings I usually pair with this tilapia taco recipe:
+Here are some of the most popular toppings for fish tacos:

 Fill out the meal by adding a couple of sides to go along with your cornmeal crusted fish tacos.
 Here are a few of our favorites that we rotate in with this meal:

-- Corn – grilled corn, Mexican street corn, or even a ‘steamers’ bag of frozen corn
+- Corn.
+Grilled corn, Mexican street corn, or even a ‘steamers’ bag of frozen corn make a great side for these.

-- Beans – black beans or pinto beans, either regular or refried, are my go-to side dish for taco night.
-Top with cheese if desired
+- Beans.
+Black beans or pinto beans, either regular or refried, are my go-to side dish for taco night.

 Aside from a set of sharp knives, the most important kitchen tool for making repeatedly delicious/quality proteins is an instant-read thermometer.
 With a standard kitchen thermometer, it may take 5-10 seconds before you get an accurate temperature reading.
 During that time, your hands are right above a hot pan of oil, which means two things can happen: 1) your hands get uncomfortably close to very hot oil and you may get hurt, or 2) you pull the fish out of the pan too quickly to save your hands.